 Infantile curves that reach 30 degrees tend to continue to worsen without treatment.
 In addition to the degree of scoliosis, the Mehta rib vertebral angle degree difference has greater prognostic value.
 The Mehta angle is determined by identifying the vertebra in the apex or middle of the curve and measuring the difference in the angle of each rib attaching to the vertebra (Figure 1).
 A Mehta difference of 20 degrees or less is associated with a non progressive or resolving curve in most cases.
 Girls with right sided curves tend to have more progressive curves than other infants.
 25 year follow up studies demonstrate a normal quality of life in patients with non progressive infantile scoliosis.

 Observation is usually the first method of treatment for a young child with a spinal deformity.
-In the U.S. almost 90% of infantile curves resolve spontaneously.
+Rates of spontaneous resolution of infantile scoliosis have been reported from 18% to 92%.
+This high degree of variability likely reflects a debate about which curves represent real scoliosis, and which are simply normal developmental conditions.
 The physician will first need to determine if the curvature is progressing or worsening.
 Some children will have a curvature of their spine that is stable and unchanging, whereas other children will have a curve that relentlessly progresses.
 Just because the pediatric spine surgeon is "observing" your child does not mean that he/she is not treating them.
 Your pediatric spine surgeon will probably want to see your child every four to six months and have new x-rays made.
 They will then measure the curves and compare them with the previously made films.
 It is ideal to have all of the x-rays done at the pediatric spine surgeon's office so that he/she can have similar types of films for comparison.
 The doctor will probably continue to observe your child's curves as long as there is no drastic increase in the size of the curve.
-In some rare cases, the curve improves or even resolves.
-If your pediatric spine surgeon documents progression of the curve, a different form of treatment will need to be instituted.
+Fortunately, in many cases, curves do improve or resolve spontaneously.
+However, if your pediatric spine surgeon documents progression of the curve, a different form of treatment will need to be instituted.

 If the curve is progressive, and your child is still growing, the doctor may want to place your child in a cast or brace.
 This is contingent upon the flexibility of the curve, as determined by x-rays.
 If the curve is rigid and does not correct (get smaller) on the bending films, a brace will do little good.
 Rarely does a brace permanently correct scoliosis; instead the goal of bracing is to allow the child to grow before a more definitive procedure (surgery) is done.
 It must be re-emphasized that the purpose of the brace is to slow the inevitable progression of the curve, not to correct the curve.